-Study six compulsory modules before specialising with a selection of options over the duration of this one year course.
+Study six core modules before specialising with a selection of options over the duration of this one year course.
 Gain an excellent foundation in management theory and practical use of information systems, and learn to manage digital innovation to achieve business value.
 Our elective modules make it possible to specialise in IT consultancy or programming/analytics, or to combine electives in these areas.

-In your three terms at WBS you will study six compulsory core modules, plus optional modules dependent on your choice of Dissertation or Business in Practice.
+In your three terms at WBS you will study six core modules, plus optional modules dependent on your choice of Dissertation or Business in Practice.

 Assessment is a mix of individual assignments, group work, exams and tests.
 Your dissertation or Business in Practice module brings all your learning together.